 Assistance is confidential.
 Generally speaking, I and the steering committee of the Carl Brandon Society are the only people who know you’ve requested assistance.
 The exceptions are:

-- I may, with your permission, disclose your identity to the con if you consent to receiving a donated membership.
+- I may, with your permission, disclose your identity if you consent to receiving a donated membership, either to the con or to the individual that made the donation.
 See below.

 - If you ask for help finding a roommate, and someone else who’s requested assistance has also asked for help for the same con, I will put you in touch with each other.